FederatedAI/FATE/examples/federatedml-1.0-examples/README.md

 Note: This step is needed for every data-provide node(i.e. Guest and Host).

 #### 2. Start your modeling task
-In this step, two config files corresponding to dsl config file and component config file should be prepared.
+In this step, two config files corresponding to dsl config file and submit runtime conf file should be prepared.
 Please make sure the table_name and namespace in the conf file match with upload_data conf.

  ```
      "role_parameters": {